radekstasiak/munro-data-parser/README.md

 )
 ```

-if any o the required field is empty in the provided `csv` parser will default its value to either empty `String`
-or `0.0` for `Double` values
+if any of the required fields within provided `csv` file is empty, parser will default its value to either empty `String` or `0.0` for `Double` values

 ### filtering and sorting data